oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 * [10 Excellent Ways to Secure Your Spring Boot Application](/blog/2018/07/30/10-ways-to-secure-spring-boot)

 For more informative tutorials, please [follow @oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/c/oktadev).

-<a name="changelog"></a>
-**Changelog:**

-* Dec 31, 2020: Updated Spring Boot to version 2.4.0.
-Updated Okta Auth JS to version 4.0.0.
-Update Tone.js library link.
-See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-java-websockets-example/pull/2).
-Changes to this post can be viewed in [oktadeveloper/okta-blog#495](https://github.com/oktadeveloper/okta-blog/pull/495).